Align your Marketing and Sales teams.

 Post-Purchase

 Regular communication with customers - i.e. regular assessment calls - helps clarify where problems or hurdles lie with a product and what can be improved.
-Feedback is an important tool for any business.
+Feedback is an important sales tool for any business.
 With data gathered by the Sales team during these calls, Marketing creates feedback loops which the product team can close.
 Your product gets better, your customer is happier.

 What would you like to see improve in our product?